-In addition to managing our investments, as of December 31, 2012, our portfolio managers also managed investments on behalf of the following entity:
+In addition to managing our investments, as of September 30, 2013, our portfolio managers also managed investments on behalf of the following entity:

-Name Entity Investment Focus (\$ in millions) PennantPark Floating Rate Capital Business development Primarily floating rate loans, with an emphasis on senior secured loans, in middle- Ltd. company market leveraged companies. \$186 Private Investment Other Managed Fund Fund Other credit opportunities \$ 33
+Name Entity Investment Focus Gross Assets (\$ in millions) PennantPark Floating Rate Capital Business development Primarily floating rate loans, with an emphasis on senior secured loans, in Ltd. company middle-market leveraged companies. \$329 Private Investment Other Managed Fund Fund Other credit opportunities \$ 49